Jimmy Wales: Development and management of Wikipedia

-Senator Joe Lieberman introduced Wales by stating:

-European Court of Justice Google ruling
+European Court of Justice ruling

 On May 14, 2014, Wales strongly reacted to the European Court of Justice (ECJ)'s ruling on the right of individuals to request the removal of information from Google's search results.
 He stated to the BBC that the ruling was "one of the most wide-sweeping internet censorship rulings that I've ever seen".
 In early June 2014, the TechCrunch media outlet interviewed Wales on the subject, as he had been invited by Google to join an advisory committee that the corporation had formed as an addition to the formal process that the ECJ requested from Google to manage such requests.

 The May 2014 ECJ ruling required swift action from Google to implement a process that allowed people to directly contact the corporation about the removal of information that they believe is outdated or irrelevant.
-Google's Larry Page revealed that 30 percent of requests received by Google since the ruling was made were categorized as "other".
+Google's Larry Page stated that 30 percent of requests received by Google since the ruling was made were categorized as "other".
 Wales explained in email responses that he was contacted by Google on May 28, 2014, and "The remit of the committee is to hold public hearings and issue recommendations—not just to Google but to legislators and the public."
 When asked about his view on the ECJ's "right to be forgotten" ruling, Wales replied:

 Wales then provided further explanation, drawing a comparison with Wikipedia: "You do not have a right to use the law to prevent Wikipedia editors from writing truthful information, nor do you have a right to use the law to prevent Google from publishing truthful information."
 Wales concluded with an indication of his ideal outcome: "A part of the outcome should be the very strong implementation of a right to free speech in Europe—essentially the language of the First Amendment in the U.S."